CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/APP.4.3 Relational Database Systems.md

 ### 1.1 Introduction

-Database systems (DBS) are a widely used tool for organizing, creating, modifying and managing large collections of data.
+Database systems (DBS) are a widely-used tool for organizing, creating, modifying, and managing large collections of data.
 A DBS consists of the so-called database management system (DBMS) and one or more databases.
 A database is a collection of data together with their description (metadata), which are stored persistently in the database system.
 Since database systems are of central importance in an IT infrastructure, they result in essential security requirements.
 In most cases, the core processes of an institution depend on the information from the databases, resulting in corresponding availability requirements.
 In addition, there are often high demands on the confidentiality and integrity of the information stored in the databases.

 ### 1.2 Objective